svecosystem/formsnap/sites/docs/content/recipes/checkbox-groups.md

 ---
 title: Checkbox Groups
-description: Learn how to build radio group inputs with Formsnap.
+description: Learn how to build checkbox group inputs with Formsnap.
 tagline: Guides
 ---